brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 }
 ```

 This is, admittedly, a weird place to arrive at.
+But it fits within the design we described earlier, and would actually be consistent with regular non-static member functions (if pointers-to-members were invocable, which they should be).

 # Proposed Wording # {#wording}